kencjohnston/kencjohnston/README.md

 * I consider Slack to be asynchronous.
 If there is a timeline for a request you might have please specificy it.
 For example - "Hey, can you review the Kickoff list prior to the kickoff meeting tomorrow?"
 * I'm a big believer in inbox zero and I process my email, slack and GitLab TODO inbox to zero multiple times a day to keep my focus on my [personal GitLab issue board](https://gitlab.com/groups/gitlab-com/-/boards/1353560?assignee_username=kencjohnston).
 * I use ToDoist for short-term tasks and reminders that aren't appropriate for GitLab issues.
-* 👣 I'm still learning how to balance [multi-modal communication](https://about.gitlab.com/handbook/communication/#multimodal-communication) and that can sometimes result in more annoyance then effectiveness.
-Please don't hesitate to call me out if you feel like I'm over-communicating.
+* I strive to strike a balance in [multi-modal communication](https://about.gitlab.com/handbook/communication/#multimodal-communication) between bias for action and providing space for review and contribution.
+That can sometimes result in ignorance or annoyance resulting in low effectiveness.
+Please don't hesitate to call me out if I'm over or under communicating.
+* My dog [Petri](https://about.gitlab.com/company/team-pets/#87-petri) shows up frequently in Zoom calls.
+She's big, and can startle the un-initiated.
+Sometimes I'll leave my camera's view to let her outside.

 ### Teams I Support
 I [support the Product Management team](https://about.gitlab.com/company/team/org-chart/) responsible for the Ops Section stages at GitLab.